 Another interesting aspect of ageing is uncoupling, which is the ability for the mitochondria to switch to produce more heat instead of ATP-energy.
 Uncoupling seems to produce fewer free radicals even when metabolism is higher.

-For example if we over breathe or over eat, more oxygen and/or more nutrients than needed in order to meet the metabolic demand, may reach the cell.
+So, for example if we over breathe or over eat, more oxygen and/or more nutrients than needed in order to meet the metabolic demand, may reach the cell.
 The mitochondria can then uncouple and produce heat instead of ATP energy.
 However, if our ability to uncouple is diminished, the mitochondria will be flooded with oxygen and/or nutrients in overeating / over breathing, and it will leak more free radicals.

 Here is an interesting article on the subject: Body size, energy metabolism and lifespan: (Ref 2) – “However, smaller individuals with higher rates of metabolism live longer than their slower, larger conspecifics.
 An addition to these confused observations has been the recent suggestion that under some circumstances we might expect mitochondria to produce fewer free radicals when metabolism is higher–particularly when they are uncoupled.
 These new ideas concerning the manner in which mitochondria generate free radicals as a function of metabolism shed some light on the complexity of observations linking body size, metabolism and lifespan.”